elvengard-mmo/elvengard_network/README.md

 ## Remind list

-In the end, will have to support :
+In the end, will have to support at least :
 - Nostale
 - FlyFF
 - WoW ?